How it all works

 But there was a problem: social media platforms weren’t making any money in their early days, even if they were connecting communities and starting to add value.
 Facebook has investors, and YouTube and Instagram were purchased by companies interested in their profit potential.
 To solve this monetization problem, in recent years these platforms have done a bait ‘n switch.
 Social media companies have to walk a line between staying “cool” and keeping users on their platform on the one hand, and on the other, making money for their investors or parent companies.

 What does this all mean?
 Well, if you’re not paying for a subscription, then the main product is your data.
-Social media platforms started making money by selling your data to advertisers and third party apps piggybacking on the platform.
-These advertisers could then know all about you and try to sell you things.
+Social media platforms started making money by selling your data to advertisers or using it to entice third party apps to build on the platform.
+These advertisers and apps could then know all about you and try to sell you things.

 Remember Cambridge Analytica?
 It happened right around the time when we learned that hacker trolls were using Facebook to influence the 2016 election.
-As if that wasn’t enough of a PR nightmare, it was exposed that Facebook was selling all our data, without our explicit consent, to companies like Cambridge Analytica that didn’t have our best interests in mind.
+As if that wasn’t enough of a PR nightmare, it was exposed that Facebook was making our data available, without our explicit consent, to companies like Cambridge Analytica which didn’t have our best interests in mind.
 Facebook users were enraged.

 Before the whole Cambridge Analytica fiasco, you might recall that scrolling your social media pages felt quite different than it does today.
 As I illustrated in the first essay in this series, my own social media algorithms encouraged organic, natural discovery of new artists, creative influencers, cool new upstart makeup artists and fashion designers, and niche communities all over the world.
 What a sweet, distant memory.
-Of course, the memory is contaminated by our knowledge that our data was being sold without our awareness, but at least our feeds weren’t polluted by ads.
+Of course, the memory is contaminated by our knowledge that our data was being commodified in ways that escaped our notice, but at least our feeds weren’t polluted by ads.

 Now data privacy concerns are commonplace, so social media platforms have had to find less controversial ways to make money.
 They found two.